Lost-Outpost/sovngarde/CONFIGURATION.md

 ## Performance Guide
 + Try turning off any ENB that might be enabled and disabling the high performance SSE Display Tweaks configuration file in the optional files section.
-+ Activate the performance grass settings under Septimus - Performance Mode
++ Activate the performance grass and dyndolod mods under Septimus - Performance Mode

+### Extreme Performance (Potato Mode)
++ Turn off No Grass In Objects (Both versions)
++ Turn off enb and reshade
-+ Open Bethini in Septimus/Tools/Bethini (Make sure MO2 is closed) and try changing the preset to low or tweaking values
++ Open Bethini in Septimus/Tools/Bethini (Make sure MO2 is closed) and try changing the preset for the activated profile to low or tweaking values

 If you are having serious performance troubles and you wish to gain some extra frames, you can use [this](https://thephoenixflavour.com/tpf/performance-guide/) guide to tweak some settings for better performance.